 CNU-MCC identifies a nexus of overlapping concerns and values that are central to both Christian faith and New Urbanism.
 They are social justice, creation care/environmental sustainability, and urbanism that begets community wellbeing and serves the common good.
 CNU-MCC, therefore, will prioritize its work in these areas.

-This caucus would not be possible were it not for the groundbreaking work of prior faith-based initiatives.
-The religious network at CNU has grown over the past few years through the FaithUrb list serve, the annual (yet informal) congress prayer breakfast, and other events.
+MCC would not be possible were it not for the groundbreaking work of prior faith-based initiatives.
+The religious network at CNU has grown over the past few years through the FaithUrb list serve, the annual (yet informal) prayer breakfast, and other events.
 Our hope is those networking venues will be strengthened by this initiative because the CNU-MCC views itself as additive, not substitutive to those activities.

 CNU-MCC is NOT an affinity group focused on advocating for its interests within CNU.
 In other words, CNU-MCC is not a political sub-group advocating for some set of religious concerns within CNU–which would be divisive, unwelcome, and an anathema to the spirit and mission of this group.
-To the contrary, this initiative is intended to provide a formal channel for Christian CNU members to serve and support both CNU and their faith communities.
+On the contrary, this initiative is intended to provide a formal channel for Christian CNU members to serve and support both CNU and their faith communities.

-CNU-MCC’s Inaugural Structure and Organizing Principles
+CNU-MCC’s Structure and Organizing Principles

 1. CNU-MCC is formal body with a specific identity.
 It is comprised of CNU members, practitioners and experts in New Urbanism, and self-identifying Christians–to keep it simple that is any individual who willingly affirms the Nicene and/or Apostles’ Creed.